onap/vnfrqts-requirements/docs/Chapter8.rst

 Ansible server for the endpoint VM(s) and comply with the Network Cloud Service Provider guidelines for authentication and access.

-R-82018 The VNF **MUST** load the Ansible Server SSH public key onto VNF VM(s) as part of instantiation.
-This will allow the Ansible Server to authenticate to perform post-instantiation configuration without manual intervention and without requiring specific VNF login IDs and passwords.
+R-82018 The xNF **MUST** load the Ansible Server SSH public key onto xNF VM(s) as part of instantiation.
+This will allow the Ansible Server to authenticate to perform post-instantiation configuration without manual intervention and without requiring specific xNF login IDs and passwords.

-R-92866 The VNF **MUST** include as part of post-instantiation configuration done by Ansible Playbooks the removal/update of SSH public keys loaded through instantiation to support Ansible.
-This may include download and install of new SSH public keys.
+R-92866 The xNF **MUST** include as part of post-instantiation configuration done by Ansible Playbooks the removal/update of the SSH public key from /root/.ssh/authorized_keys, and  update of SSH keys loaded through instantiation to support Ansible.
+This may include download and install of new SSH keys and new mechanized IDs.

-R-91745 The VNF **MUST** update the Ansible Server and other entities storing and using the SSH keys for authentication when the SSH keys used by Ansible are regenerated/updated.
+R-91745 The xNF **MUST** update the Ansible Server and other entities storing and using the SSH keys for authentication when the SSH keys used by Ansible are regenerated/updated.

 R-40293 The xNF **MUST** make available playbooks that conform to the ONAP requirement.

 R-49396 The xNF **MUST** support each ONAP (APPC) xNF action by invocation of **one** playbook [7]_.
 The playbook will be responsible for executing all necessary tasks (as well as calling other playbooks) to complete the request.